openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 Test function receives test annotation information and model snapshot, trained in previous step.

-The default metric is mAP_50 measure.
+The default metric is accuracy measure.

-2. That's how we can evaluate the snapshot in ``otx-workspace`` folder on WGISD dataset and save results to ``otx-workspace``:
+2. That's how we can evaluate the snapshot in ``otx-workspace`` folder on hmdb51 dataset and save results to ``otx-workspace``:

 .. tab-set::